Chiral anomalies and Wilson fermions: Gamma-five hermiticity

-The parameter space separates nicely into two domains.
-When $a_1^2+a_2^2> a_3^2$ we have two complex eigenvalues.
+The parameter space of the four $a$'s separates nicely into two domains.
+When $a_1^2+a_2^2> a_3^2$ we have two complex eigenvalues as above.
 However when $a_1^2+a_2^2< a_3^2$ the eigenvalues become real \footnote{Notice an analogy with the connection between the Lorentz group and the group $SL(2)_C$, where vectors also divide into two classes: time-like and space-like.}

 As the gauge and Higgs fields evolve in a simulation, we can transit between these situations.
 In the process the two eigenvalues collide and move off in opposite directions on the real axis,as sketched in Fig. \ref{collide}.